bensezio/ReactApp_Weather/README.md

 ------------------

 1: npm run build  - should run the build for production code using the dist folder.
-** I am currently debugging an issue with es-lint-watch
+** Issues with es-lint-watch were resolved following some investigations and debugging